csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 A better alternative, which is part of the SQL:1999 standard (but supported by only some SQL implementations currently), is to allow multiple SQL statements to be enclosed between the keywords **begin atomic** _. . ._ **end**.
 All the statements between the keywords then form a single transaction.

-We study further properties of transactions in Chapter 14; issues in imple- menting transactions in a single database are addressed in Chapters 15 and 16, while Chapter 19 addresses issues in implementing transactions across multiple databases, to deal with problems such as transfer of money across accounts in different banks, which have different databases.
+We study further properties of transactions in Chapter 14; issues in implementing transactions in a single database are addressed in Chapters 15 and 16, while Chapter 19 addresses issues in implementing transactions across multiple databases, to deal with problems such as transfer of money across accounts in different banks, which have different databases.

 **4.4 Integrity Constraints**